Quantco/pixi-pack/README.md

 ```

 This can be particularly useful if you build the project itself and want to include the built package in the environment but still want to use `pixi.lock` from the project.
+Before creating the pack, `pixi-pack` will ensure that the injected packages' dependencies and constraints are compatible with the packages in the environment.

 ### Unpacking without `pixi-pack`